katiehuangx/Transition-into-Data-Analytics/README.md

 - PostgreSQL (Windows and Mac) - [https://www.postgresql.org/download/](https://www.postgresql.org/download/)
 - Microsoft SQL Server (only on Windows)

-## How to learn Tableau
+## How to Learn Tableau

-TBH, I did not take any course on Tableau because it's a click-and-drop software, so I learn on-the-job by watching YouTube.
+I did not take any course on Tableau because it's a click-and-drop software, so I learn on-the-job by watching YouTube.
 You can easily learn it by taking guided projects and following the steps.

-Projects
+### 📝 Projects
 1. **Covid-19 Project** - https://www.youtube.com/watch?v=qfyynHBFOsM
-2. Maven Analytics Monthly Challenge - Follow them on Linkedin.
+2. **Maven Analytics Monthly Challenge** - Follow them on [Linkedin](https://www.linkedin.com/company/maven-analytics/) for the challenge posts.

 ## How to learn Python